 - (i) Vertical separation: As a first step towards vertical separation, Ofwat intends to require Regulated Companies to separate their accounting for their different activities.
-Ofwat also intends to introduce formally separated price controls for each set of contestable activities and natural monopoly activities for the price control period after 2015.
+Ofwat also intends to introduce formally separated price controls for the price control period after 2015.
 Ofwat is also recommending the legal separation of Regulated Companies' retail businesses. - (ii) Retail services market: In addition, Ofwat recommends removing the "costs principle" for determining access prices from the legislation and replacing it with a set of general criteria for access pricing and requiring Ofwat to decide the specific method(s) for access pricing having regard to these criteria.
-Ofwat also recommends including sewerage retail services within the competition framework and allowing retail licensees to buy their water from any licensed water producer.

-- (iii) Water resources and treatment: Ofwat is recommending the potential introduction of changes to the regime (including water rights trading).
-Ofwat will work with the Environment Agency to develop this proposal.
+Ofwat also recommends including sewerage retail services within the competition framework. - (iii) Water resources and treatment: Ofwat is recommending the potential introduction of changes to the regime (including water abstraction licence trading).
+Ofwat will work with the EA to develop this proposal.
 Ofwat will also ensure that future price controls do not unnecessarily perpetuate market power in contestable upstream markets. - (iv) Sewerage, sewage and sludge treatment and disposal: Ofwat intends to conduct an analysis to assess the potential for competition in sewerage and sludge treatment and disposal markets. - (v) Ofwat recommends that, in principle, inset appointees should be treated in the same as other appointed water and sewerage companies, in relation to all its recommendations.
 Ofwat will consider the detailed implications for inset appointees of each of its proposals.
-Ofwat intends to publish a summary of the responses received in relation to its May 2008 report in early Autumn 2008.